-Yvonne Conchie is an independent networked heritage freelancer who is supporting rural communities to become more resilient by making the best of their wildlife, history and landscapes.
+Yvonne Conchie supports grassroots communities to become more resilient by making the best of their wildlife, history and landscapes

 I’ve been working in the rural North of England for more than 25 years, helping big organisations and small community groups to explore, share and restore their natural and cultural heritage.
 I’m interested in archaeology, wilding, local supply chains, building resilience and rekindling community buildings and spaces.